 There are a number of apartment complexes within walking distance of the campus.
 These are available in a variety of configurations and at a reasonable price for students who want to live near the school.
-Students may also take advantage of a discounted rate provided by the Hyatt Place South Grand Rapids.
-Students may contact the Student Admissions Representative for more information.
+Northpoint also has an arrangement with an apartment complex near the school to provide housing for new students.
+Students may contact the Admissions Director for more information.
+For students who commute but need overnight accommodations, Northpoint has a relationship with a local hotel for cost-effective lodging.